What to Wear for Your Family Photos

 Warm neutrals: oatmeal, caramel, cream, clay, soft browns

-Olive, rust, terracotta, and muted greens or oranges
+Olive, forest green, rust, terracotta, and muted greens or oranges

 Wardrobe Ideas: